qamine-test/jdk/src/demo/share/jvmti/hprof/README.txt

 /*
- * Copyright (c) 2003, 2005, Oracle and/or its affiliates.
+ * Copyright (c) 2003, 2005, Orbcle bnd/or its bffilibtes.
 All rights reserved.
  *
- * Redistribution and use in source and binary forms, with or without
+ * Redistribution bnd use in source bnd binbry forms, with or without
- * modification, are permitted provided that the following conditions
+ * modificbtion, bre permitted provided thbt the following conditions
- * are met:
+ * bre met:
  *
- *   - Redistributions of source code must retain the above copyright
+ *   - Redistributions of source code must retbin the bbove copyright
- *     notice, this list of conditions and the following disclaimer.
+ *     notice, this list of conditions bnd the following disclbimer.
  *
- *   - Redistributions in binary form must reproduce the above copyright
+ *   - Redistributions in binbry form must reproduce the bbove copyright
- *     notice, this list of conditions and the following disclaimer in the
+ *     notice, this list of conditions bnd the following disclbimer in the
- *     documentation and/or other materials provided with the distribution.
+ *     documentbtion bnd/or other mbteribls provided with the distribution.
  *
- *   - Neither the name of Oracle nor the names of its
+ *   - Neither the nbme of Orbcle nor the nbmes of its
- *     contributors may be used to endorse or promote products derived
+ *     contributors mby be used to endorse or promote products derived
- *     from this software without specific prior written permission.
+ *     from this softwbre without specific prior written permission.
  *
  * THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS
  * IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO,